Expenses of Public Servants (Publication) Bill

 Overview

-This bill mandates the annual publication of specific expenses incurred by board members of public authorities.
-Its aim is to increase transparency in the use of public funds.
+This bill mandates the annual publication of expenses incurred by board members of specified public authorities.
+The aim is to increase transparency in the use of public funds.

 Description

-The Expenses of Public Servants (Publication) Bill requires public authorities (defined as those listed in Parts VI and VII of Schedule 1 of the Freedom of Information Act 2000, plus any others designated by the Secretary of State) to publish yearly details of their board members' expenses.
+The Expenses of Public Servants (Publication) Bill requires public authorities (defined as those listed in Parts VI and VII of Schedule 1 of the Freedom of Information Act 2000, plus any others specified by the Secretary of State) to annually publish details of their board members' expenses.
 This includes:

 - Travel expenses broken down by mode of transport (private car, hire car, taxi, rail, air, bicycle, other).

-- Accommodation and subsistence costs while on official duty.
+- Accommodation and subsistence costs while undertaking official duties.

 - Other expenses related to official business, including those for accompanying staff.

-- A breakdown of all listed expenses between the UK and other countries.
+- A breakdown of all listed expenses by location (UK and overseas).

-Publication must occur either within the authority's annual report or in a separate document within three months of the financial year's end.
-The bill defines key terms such as "official business" and "licensed hire car," referencing existing legislation.
-The Secretary of State can add bodies to the list of affected public authorities via regulations subject to parliamentary approval.
+Publication must occur either within the authority's annual report or in a separate document released within three months of the financial year's end.
+The bill defines terms like "official business" and "private car" expenses (including mileage and parking).
+The Secretary of State can add further bodies to the list of those covered by the Act, but such regulations are subject to parliamentary annulment.

 Government Spending

-The bill states that any increased government spending resulting from its implementation will be met from public funds.
-No specific figures are provided.
+The bill states that any increased costs to the government resulting from its implementation will be covered by Parliament.

 Groups Affected